Step-by-Step Guide to Replacing a Toilet

 Choosing the Correct Toilet Size

 Toilets come in a couple of standard sizes (and a few custom ones, too).
 With your old toilet in place, measure from the wall behind the toilet to the center of one of the bolts holding it to the floor.
 The standard rough-in is about 12” from the wall.
-If you have a small bathroom, it’s wise to measure from the side of the tank to the wall and from the front of the toilet to the door.
+If you have a small bathroom, it’s wise to use this plumbing rough-in guide properly specially in measuring from the side of the tank to the wall and from the front of the toilet to the door.
 Some elongated bowls won’t fit in small bathrooms—or they’ll fit, but you won’t be able to close the door!

 Step 2: Remove the Old Toilet